SamihaShahid/NEIVA/README.md

 ## Biomass burning emissions papers

 We provide a comprehensive collection of biomass burning emissions papers.
-We request you to share your paper with so that we can add it in our [BB emissions paper list](https://docs.google.com/spreadsheets/d/1fOjR0u-PTw9Zq8OsoOfMqCC6bINKlpRvfvY_2e1R25o/edit#gid=0)
+We request you to share your paper with us so that we can add it in our [BB emissions paper list](https://docs.google.com/spreadsheets/d/1fOjR0u-PTw9Zq8OsoOfMqCC6bINKlpRvfvY_2e1R25o/edit#gid=0)

 If NEIVA is used to support to your publication.
 Please cite the following the paper-